rsepulveda2/rsa-form/README.md

 Make your modifications to the /app/views/rsa_form/_login.html.erb file.

-To avoid breaking the javascript, don't modify the **img** tags, and don't change the id attribute of the password text field tag and the form tag.
+To avoid breaking the javascript, don't modify the "img" tags, and don't change the id attribute of the password text field tag and the form tag.